Safety of cycling infrastructure: Street lighting

 Furthermore, the presence of street lighting on rural roads reduced the rate of cyclists' injuries by half.

 Perceptions of safety

 A high perception of safety is important in determining modal choice, particularly for parents.

-A 1999 study by John Franklin in Milton Keynes found that cyclists perceived redways (shared use paths which criss-cross the city) to be less safe than grid or local roads (only 37% viewed grid roads as safe), but less secure, less well maintained, less well lit and more difficult to find your way.
+A 1999 study by John Franklin in Milton Keynes found that cyclists perceived redways (shared use paths which criss-cross the city) to be more safe than grid or local roads (only 37% viewed grid roads as safe), but less secure, less well maintained, less well lit and more difficult to find your way.

 A 2015 study involved a survey of cyclists in a street in Toronto, Canada.
 Results reported 38% would use other travel modes than cycling before the construction of cycle tracks (to replace painted bike lanes).
 An improvement to safety was the most commonly cited reason for this modal shift.

 Health benefits

 In addition, it has been shown that in western countries the health benefits of regular cycling significantly outweigh the risks due to traffic danger.
 Therefore, notwithstanding their effect on crashes and injuries, measures that promote cycling should produce an overall societal health benefit.